VPN | Windscribe |

 Another interesting thing with Windscribe is that it uses the IKEv2 protocol as the default option in the VPN clients.

 While IPSec/IKEv2 is generally considered to be secure, it does have some noteworthy drawbacks.
 For one, IKEv2 is not open source and has not undergone extensive auditing like OpenVPN.
-Within the privacy and VPN community, OpenVPN is generally considered to be the gold standard.
+Within the privacy and VPN community, OpenVPN is generally considered to be the gold standard, with WireGuard challenging for the leadership position.

 Switching to a more secure protocol is easy.
-Simply open the settings, then select “Manual” and choose the protocol you want to use.
+Simply open the settings, then select Manual and choose the protocol you want to use.
+Be aware that the interface abbreviates OpenVPN TCP to TCP, and OpenVPN UDP to UDP in the protocol list.

 Another drawback with Windscribe is that it is based in Canada, which is not a good privacy jurisdiction.